 Students who have completed the prerequisite courses for practicum and internship are required to complete the practicum and internship application.
 The application is located in the Practicum and Internship Manual.
-This form should be completed by the 6th week of semester prior to the semester the student wishes to start practicum/internship.
+The student's advisor must sign the application before it is submitted to the Placement Coordinator.
+This form should be completed by the 8th week of semester prior to the semester the student wishes to start practicum/internship.
 Failure to complete applications by the deadline may result in a delay in starting practicum/internship.